Guide to the Different Types of Sage Plants

 White Sage

 This sage variety can be eaten but is mostly used in sage-burning ceremonies of Native American and First Nations peoples (smudging/smudge stick).
+This variety is hardy and grows well as a perennial in zones 5-9.

 - Scientific Name: Salvia apiana